erlef/setup-beam/CONTRIBUTING.md

 - Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 - Execute `npm run build-dist` and fix any issues arising from that

+## Running tests

+When running tests locally, a valid classic GitHub token with the `repo` scope is required for tests to pass.

+- Export the token in the current shell: `export GITHUB_TOKEN=<contents>`
+- Run tests `npm test`

 ## Resources

 - [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)